"The Chicago Manual of Style," for Writers, Editors, and Publishers

-Chapter one, indicated by a Roman numeral, begins on the recto side halfway down the page with page numbering continuing on the verso side with page number 30.
+Chapter 1, indicated by a Roman numeral, begins on the recto side halfway down the page with page numbering continuing on the verso side with page number 30.

 On the verso side is their copyright information, Published in the United States by Nononina Press along with the ISBN number, the version and a note, Printed by CreateSpace, a DBA of On-Demand Publishing, LLC.

-The following right side page lists other books by Guy Kawasaki.
-The back of that page is blank on the left side, followed by another half title page and a note about following the author on social networks.
+The next recto page lists other books by Guy Kawasaki.
+The back of that page is blank, followed by another half title page and a note about following the author on social networks.